Qualify for Community Health Care Program

-- live in a household with an income no more than 3 times the federal poverty level (for example, up to $38,280 for a single person or $78,600 for a family of 4 in 2020)
+- Live in a household with an income no more than 3 times the federal poverty level (for example, up to $38,640 for a single person or $79,500 for a family of 4 in 2021).

-- can’t be eligible for other public or private health coverage such as, but not limited to, Medi-Cal, Medicare, a job-based health plan, or financial help through Covered California.
-Children younger than 19 living in households with an income at or below 266% of the federal poverty level are eligible for Medi-Cal.
+- Not be eligible for other health coverage like Medi-Cal, Medicare, a job-based health plan, or financial help through Covered California.

 You don’t need to be U.S. citizens to qualify for the Community Health Care Program.

 |Household/Family Size||Monthly Household Income no more than:||Annual Household Income no more than:|